paulmillr/noble-secp256k1/README.md

   sha256: (message: Uint8Array) => Promise<Uint8Array>;
   hmacSha256: (key: Uint8Array, ...messages: Uint8Array[]) => Promise<Uint8Array>;

-  // You can set up your synchronous methods for `signSync` to work.
-The argument order is
+  // You can set up your synchronous methods for `signSync`/`signSchnorrSync` to work.
-  // identical to async methods from above
+  // The argument order is identical to async methods from above
   sha256Sync: undefined;
   hmacSha256Sync: undefined;